Definition: a kind of long and thin optical waveguides which can be bent to some degree

 Instead of the refractive index difference, one usually uses the numerical aperture, defined as

-which is the sine of the maximum acceptable angle of an incident beam with respect to the fiber axis (considering the launch from air into the core in a ray-optic picture).
+which is the sine of the maximum acceptable angle of an incident beam with respect to the fiber axis (considering the launch from air into the core in a ray-optic picture). (n is the refractive index of the surrounding medium – close to 1 in the case of air.)
 The NA also quantifies the strength of guidance.
 Typical values are of the order of 0.1 for single-mode fibers, even though actual values vary in a relatively large range.
-For example, large mode area single-mode fibers can have low numerical apertures below 0.05, whereas some rare-earth-doped fibers have values of 0.3 and higher for a high gain efficiency.
-NA values around 0.3 are typical for multimode fibers.
+For example, large mode area single-mode fibers can have low numerical apertures of 0.05 or even lower, whereas some rare-earth-doped fibers have values of 0.3 and higher for a high gain efficiency.
+NA values around 0.3 are also typical for multimode fibers.
 The sensitivity of a fiber to bend losses strongly diminishes with increasing NA, which causes strong confinement of the mode field to the core.

 Another frequently used parameter is the V number